PENNSYLVANIA SLED DOG CLUB, INC.

 Members casting absentee ballots will list their votes for the candidates for director in order of preference, to facilitate subsequent balloting when the necessary majority is not obtained.

-6. A voting member who was present at the previous autumn meeting may secure an absentee ballot by writing to the Secretary including a self-addressed stamped envelope.
+6. A voting member who was present at the previous autumn meeting may secure an absentee ballot by sending email to the Secretary.

 7. Spring – Chairman announces all vote totals and declares winners at the general membership meeting, such totals to be announced in Club publication(s).